 Heating: In most cases, the heating unit of an HVAC system is either a gas/electric furnace or a heat pump.

-Ventilation: The ventilation part includes air vents, air ducts, exhaust fans, and filters.
-This is the most important thing in an HVAC system because it controls the air movement and sanitizes the air to make it healthy.
+Ventilation: The ventilation includes air vents, air ducts, exhaust fans, and filters.
+This is the most important thing in an HVAC system because it controls the air movement and sanitizes it to make it healthy.

 The overall working method of the HVAC system is quite simple.
-However, if you know the working of its various components, it will be easier for you to grasp the HVACs working principle.
-So, here are some important components doings:
+However, if you know the working of its various components, it will be easier to grasp the HVACs working principle.
+So, here are some essential components doings:

 Ducts: The ducts are the channels through which the cooled and hot air passes.